vcsjones/vcsjones.dev/_posts/2016-11-03-building-a-nas.md

 little expensive at $448 at the time of purchase.

-A motherboard with comparible server features is easily $300 and the cheapest desktop process, the Intel i3 6300T is $126 with two cores but a higher clock speed, this was starting to sound like a good deal.
+A motherboard with comparible server features is easily $300 and the cheapest desktop processor, the Intel i3 6300T, is $126 with two cores but a higher clock speed, this was starting to sound like a good deal.
 The desktop i3 Skylake comes in at 50W of power, while this comes in at approximately 20W.